nicdumz/devdeck-toggl/README.md

 - `toggle.Toggle`

-  Can be used to toggle on/off a Philips Hue lamp.
+  Can be used to toggle on/off a time entry.

-- `brightness.Increase`

-  Can be use to increase light brightness by a static amount.

-- `brightness.Decrease`

-  Can be use to decrease light brightness by a static amount.
+  Default behavior toggles the last time entry.
+  TODO: extend settings so we define which project/time entry that should be.

 ## One-time setup

-The `phue` module which is used under the hood requires a one-time pairing with the Hue bridge, once.
+The `toggl` module which is used under the hood requires saving locally an API token for Toggl, once.
 Easiest way to do this is:

 ```
-python3 -m phue --host 192.168.1.42
+toggl ls
 ```

-Where `--host` is the IP of the Hue bridge.
+Which will bring up a configuration wizard.

 ## Configuration